dataleonlabs/yap/README.md

-# Yap API Gateway
+# YAP API Gateway
-Yap is a lightweight microservices API gateway that sits at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.
+YAP is the lightweight microservices API gateway that sits at the heart of any microservices or serverless architecture, which aims to be a smaller, more expressive, and more robust foundation for API management and automation workflows with low-code approach and security.

-By leveraging async functions, Yap allows you to ditch callbacks and greatly increase error-handling and policies. provides an elegant suite of methods that make writing servers fast and enjoyable, based on Webhooks and HTTP.
+By leveraging async functions, YAP allows you to exclude callbacks and greatly improve error handling and policies at the same time providing an elegant suite of Webhook- and HTTP-based methods, which make writing servers fast and enjoyable.

 ## Motivation
 The Young App Platform (YAP) helps to automate business workflows across cloud and on-premise apps providing employees with prompt communication and building in teams advanced collaboration.
-For example, YAP automates quotes processing for cash business, which may involve multiple apps.
+As an illustration, YAP automates quotes processing for cash business, which may involve multiple apps.

 Without automated integration, organizations cannot leverage the full power of data in multiple applications, for example, to re-enter data in applications or constantly switch context across applications to accomplish tasks.

 YAP combines the enterprise-grade workflow automation platform and ease of use expected from client apps supporting both cloud-based and on-premise systems.

-## Key Features of Yap
+## Key features of YAP

-Yap offers powerful, yet lightweight features that allow fine grained control over your API ecosystem.
+Yap offers powerful, yet lightweight features that allow fine-grained control over your API ecosystem.

-* **RESTFul API** - Full programmatic access to the internals makes it easy to manage your API users, keys and Api Configuration from within your systems
+* **RESTFul API** – full programmatic access to the internals makes it easy to manage your API users, keys and API configuration from within your systems.
-* **Multiple access protocols** - Out of the box, Tyk supports Token-based, HMAC Signed, Basic Auth and Keyless access methods
+* **Multiple access protocols** – out of the box, YAP supports token-based, HMAC-signed, basic auth and keyless access methods.
-* **Rate Limiting** - Easily rate limit your API users, rate limiting is granular and can be applied on a per-key basis
+* **Rate Limiting** – easily rate limit of your API users; rate limiting is granular and can be applied on a per-key basis.
-* **Quotas** - Enforce usage quotas on users to manage capacity or charge for tiered access
+* **Quotas** – enforce usage quotas on users to manage capacity or charge for tiered access.
-* **Granular Access Control** - Grant api access on a version by version basis, grant keys access to multiple API's or just a single version
+* **Granular Access Control** – grant API access on a version-by-version basis, grant keys access to multiple APIs or just a single version.
-* **API Versioning** - API Versions can be easily set and deprecated at a specific time and date
+* **API Versioning** – API versions can be easily set and deprecated at a specific time and date.
-* **Blacklist/Whitelist/Ignored endpoint access** - Enforce strict security models on a version-by-version basis to your access points
+* **Blacklist/Whitelist/Ignored endpoint access** – enforce strict security models on a version-by-version basis to your access points.
-* **Webhooks** - Trigger webhooks against events such as Quota Violations and Authentication failures
+* **Webhooks** – trigger webhooks against events such as quota violations and authentication failures.
-* **IP Whitelisting** - Block access to non-trusted IP addresses for more secure interactions
+* **IP Whitelisting** – Block access to non-trusted IP addresses for more secure interactions.

-Yap is written in NodeJS, which makes it fast and easy to set up.
+YAP is written in NodeJS, which makes it fast and easy to set up.

-## Yap API Management Platform
+## Yap API management platform
-The Yap Desktop can be used with the Yap API Gateway, to provide a full lifecycle API Management platform.
-You can find more details at https://youngapp.io and for a full featureset, you can visit https://manual.youngapp.co
+The YAP desktop version can be used with the YAP API Gateway to provide a full lifecycle API management platform.
+For more details, visit https://youngapp.io and to see the full feature set, explore https://manual.youngapp.co

-#### Feaures available on Cloud Edition
+#### Feaures available on cloud edition
-* **API Full-managed** - Create your api on Cloud Editor and hosted by Young App in realtime
+* **API Full-managed** – create your API on cloud editor and hosted by Young App in realtime.
-* **Functions** - Create on real-time cloud functions
+* **Functions** – create on real-time cloud functions.
-* **Advenced policies** - Use advenced policies for better security
+* **Advanced policies** – use advanced policies for better security.
-* **Advenced connectors** - Use complex app and connectors directly on platform
+* **Advanced connectors** – use complex app and connectors directly on the YAP platform.
-* **Versioning** - Versionning your APIs and process on Cloud
+* **Versioning** – versionning your APIs and process on cloud.
-* **Support and integration** - Beneficiate support by expert for select best api and integration on Cloud
+* **Support and integration** – beneficiate support by experts to select the best API and cloud integration.

 ## Documentation